 As you know, chest presses are one of the top five exercises to develop a great physique and get in shape.
 Learn all about their benefits, in the article Bench Presses.

 One variation of chest presses is Alternating Chest Presses.
-As with the regular chest press, alternating chest presses work the pectoralis major -the muscle that covers most of the chest, the pectoralis minor, the triceps, the deltoids, and the trapezius.
+As with the regular chest press, it work the pectoralis major -the muscle that covers most of the chest, the pectoralis minor, the triceps, the deltoids, and the trapezius.

 Benefits of Alternating Chest Presses

-- Strength: Alternating chest presses help strengthen your chest and other upper body muscles.
+- Strength: It help strengthen your chest and other upper body muscles.

 - Aesthetics: They sculpt your chest and give you a great confident look.

 - Stable Joints: Besides working the chest muscles, alternating chest presses work your stabilizer muscles, which keep your muscles stable during movement, and stabilize and strengthen your joints.